devcollaborative/drupal8-devcollab-lightship/README.txt

 gulp watch - watches sass directories for changes and recompiles whenever you save a change

+Adding additional libraries and associated tasks for developer convenience may be okay on a particular project, but please check in with a team lead before you add them.
+We are doing our best to reduce complexity so that later on, in 2-5 years' time, it's not difficult to reproduce this development environment.

 Adding Externally Hosted Custom Fonts
 --------